1080p vs 1440p: Best Resolution for Web Design

 Learn: Best Website Redesign Services

-What Is 1440p Resolution?
+What is 1440p Resolution?

-1440p, also called Quad HD features a resolution of 2560 x 1440 pixels.
+1440p, also called Quad HD, features a resolution of 2560 x 1440 pixels.
 It offers more pixels compared to 1080p, resulting in higher pixel density and improved visual quality.
 This resolution is increasingly popular among professional designers.

 Common Use Cases and Devices Supporting 1440p Resolution